fohrloop/wakepy/README.md

 ### CLI arguments

 ```
-wakepy [-h] [-s]
+wakepy [-h] [-k] [-p]

-optional arguments:
+options:
   -h, --help               show this help message and exit
-  -s, --keep-screen-awake  Keep also the screen awake.
-On Linux, this flag is set on and cannot be disabled.
+  -k, --keep-running       Keep programs running; inhibit automatic sleep/suspend.
+This
+                           is used as a default if no modes are selected.
+  -p, --presentation       Presentation mode; inhibit automatic sleep, screensaver and
+                           screenlock
 ```